cncf/tag-security/supply-chain-security/supply-chain-security-whitepaper/secure-supply-chain-assessment.md

-# Evaluating your Supply Chain Security
+# Evaluating your supply chain security

 ## A Framework for Supply Chain Evaluation